WHAT I'M PASSIONATE ABOUT...

 I've also recorded poetry for film soundtracks and am available for hire to recite poetry in Russian and English.

-Many of my undergraduate courses focused on linguistics and translation theory, culminating in several articles on the translation of address terms, which can be found on my Research Writing page.
+Some of my research has focused on linguistics and translation theory, culminating in several articles on the translation of address terms, which can be found on my Research Writing page.